Particles

 Tip

-The source code for the kD-tree functionality is given in $DISCHARGE_HOME/Source/Particle/CD_SuperParticles.H.
+The source code for all per-cell merger factories is in $DISCHARGE_HOME/Source/Particle/CD_ParticleManagement.H.

 Warning